IVSoftware/replace-lines-00/README.md

 ***
 **Serialize and Deserialize**

-There's a lot of loose code doing string splits to decode your serializer format.
-This might be better to encapsulate in a class that is suitable to be used in a `BindingList<Line>` that is the data source of your combo box.
+You have a lot of loose code doing string splits to decode your serializer format.
+Try encapsulating the SerDes instead.
+To do this, make a class that is also suitable to be used in a `BindingList<Line>`.
+This will be the data source of your combo box.

     class Line : INotifyPropertyChanged
     {